QueryClick/lunch-and-learn/session-one/README.md

     console.log('You are employed!');
 }
 ```
 If you ran both snippets of code, you will get the message `You are employed!`.
-The `if` statmenet is checking if the value passed is true or false.
+The `if` statement is checking if the value passed is true or false.
 But what if you weren't employed?
 Nothing would print...
 This is where `else` comes in.
 Let's amend the code above:
 ```JavaScript
 if(employed) {
     console.log('You are employed!');